 Palau’s per capita GDP – of $8,812.3 makes it one of the wealthier Pacific Island states; Palau has rich fishery resources.
 Locally based tuna shipping companies export sashimi grade tuna, mainly to Japan.
 Congress passed a bill at the end of 2004 to enable oil exploration to begin in Kayangel.

 Tourism (and its attendant infrastructure changes) is Palau’s main industry.
 Our major draws are our diverse and pristine marine environment, making it a world-class diving centre, and a tropical island beauty.
-The number of visitors, 75% of whom come from Taiwan, Japan, and the US, exceeded 86,000 in 2005.
-British tourists visit Palau every year.
+Visitors mainly come from Taiwan, Japan, China and the US.
+A number of British tourists also visit Palau every year.

-China Airlines, Philippine Airlines, Korean Air, United Airlines and Mega Maldives have direct flights to Palau from Taiwan, Philippines, Korea, Guam and Hong Kong.
+China Airlines, Philippine Airlines, Korean Air, Asiana Aiirlines, United Airlines and Mega Maldives have direct flights to Palau from Taiwan, Philippines, Korea, Guam and Hong Kong.
 Japan Airlines runs chartered flights from Tokyo.